-Whether you call, text, email, or write them, acknowledge that you appreciate that your prospect gave you their consideration.
-Importantly, always be sure to thank them for the sale, the referral, or the opportunity.
+Whether you call, text, email, or write, express that you appreciate your prospect’s consideration.
+Don’t forget to thank them for the sale, the referral, or the opportunity.

-You will make good money if you give better customer service than anyone has a right to expect.
-For this reason, put yourself out and go the extra mile.
-Stay informed about your customer and look for chances to reach out.
-Make it your business to not miss a birthday, an anniversary, a promotion, or any occasion where you can send a high-five and acknowledge their good fortune.
+To begin with, stay informed about your customer and look for chances to reach out.
+Obviously, don’t miss a birthday, an anniversary, a promotion, or any occasion where you can send a high-five and acknowledge their good fortune.

 8. Consider obstacles and objections.

 Don’t be blindsided by a bump in the road.
-Experience will guide you when it comes to resistance.
+Your experience will guide you when it comes to resistance.
 Do yourself a favor and overcome objections before they’re vocalized.
-You’ll appear to be more professional if you gently guide them past the stumbling block rather than try to push them through it.
+You’ll appear more professional if you gently guide your customer past the stumbling block rather than try to push them through it.

 9. Be resilient.
 “I’ve got nothing but love for ya.”